Important COVID-19 travel guidance

 Safety and security

-The border crossings between Rwanda and the DRC at Gisenyi/Goma and Cyangugu/Bukavu are currently open between 06:00 and 18:00.
+The border crossings between Rwanda and the DRC at Gisenyi/Goma and Cyangugu/Bukavu are usually open between 6am and 6pm.
 Both borders are liable to close at short notice and you should not rely on them as a point of exit from DRC.
-If you are crossing regularly between Rwanda and the DRC you may encounter immigration difficulties if you have not regularised your residency status.
-Take care when travelling near the borders with DRC and Burundi.
-This is because of instability close to both borders.

-Relations between Rwanda and Burundi are strained.
-In July 2016, Burundi banned public transport vehicles from crossing the border with Rwanda and introduced restrictions on Burundian food products being exported into Rwanda.
+The situation in Burundi remains unstable.
 Tensions along the Rwanda/Burundi border remain heightened, with allegations from both sides of cross-border raids targeting local inhabitants.

 Grenade attacks have occurred sporadically over the last five years.
 Genocide memorial sites, markets, bus stops, and taxis have been targets in Kigali and Ruhengeri (Musanze).
-The most recent grenade attack was in June 2017 in Rusizi district, which killed at least one person.
+The most recent grenade attack was on 7 May in Kimironko in Kigali, which killed one person in a hair salon.
+Previously there was an attack on 19 October 2019 in Rusizi District, South-West Rwanda, which injured 4 people.
 While such attacks have reduced in frequency, further indiscriminate attacks cannot be ruled out, including in places frequented by foreigners.
 You should remain vigilant.

 Levels of crime remain relatively low in Rwanda, but there have been reports of increased instances of burglary, theft and mugging in Kigali in recent months.
 Incidents of bag snatching, mugging and stealing from vehicles in traffic jams targeting foreigners have been reported in recent months.